What Is the Most Translated Website in the World?

 The starting point is to define what makes a website most translated globally.
 If to consider different parameters, the answer might actually vary.
 What is understood here by the most translated website is the number of languages in which the site version is available.
 It means that the more languages one can choose from for the website interface, the more translated the website is.
 In accordance with this definition, surprisingly, the most translated is the official Jehovah’s Witnesses website JW.org.
 The number of site versions is hard to imagine – as of April 2020, it is available in 1020 languages.

 This linguistic variety is very impressive.
-Of course, Jehovah’s Witnesses website has not only the translations to all of the world’s most popular languages such as English, Spanish, or translation to Chinese but also to many exotic ones.
+Of course, Jehovah’s Witnesses website has not only the translations to all of the world’s most spoken languages such as English, Spanish, or translation to Chinese but also to many exotic ones, for example, translation to Czech.
 If one might have heard of Flemish, Amharic, or Basque, languages such as Curripaco or Bembe (Kibembe) with about 3500 and 1300 speakers respectively, although sound rather unfamiliar, are available on Jehovah’s Witnesses website.
 If you consider that the total number of languages in the world is about 6000, covering over 1/6 of all them seems to be a great work full of effort and dedication.
 Nevertheless, in this flourishing variety, there is one interesting gap.
 Esperanto has over 2 million speakers worldwide and is available for over 240,000 articles on Wikipedia, but it is not present on the most translated website in the world.
 Most likely it is because this language is artificial and regardless of its popularity there are no native Esperanto speakers.
 However, considering the constant growth of the number of languages supported, one can expect that Esperanto and maybe even Klingon will appear on Jehovah’s Witnesses website soon.

 Read also: How to get a Translation Accuracy Certificate from certified translation services online?